diremu/portfolio-website/README.md

 - Fix the mobile navbar issue
 - Find an appropriate contact page design
 - Remove the bolded part of the navbar
-- Edit the education card
+- Edit the education card .
-- Change the card design to include different picture on top of it
+- Change the card design to include different picture on top of it .
 - Navbar bug: when clicked shows on other widths
 - Fix Cards Overlapping issue
+- Download image for  inspiration
+- Remove the milestones and progress card